yulinyige/express/Contributing.md

      - issues that imply gaps in documentation
      - issues that imply recurring patterns
      - these are not necessarily a disjoint list, mostly can have overlaps
-  - start addressing one type at a time - that build up knowledge on that area of code, interface and configuration
+  - start addressing one type at a time - that will build up knowledge of that area of code, interface and configuration
   - at this point it is a good idea to make one pass of reading through the entire source
     - this may be possible for smaller components like session, but may be tough for big ones (like express)
   - for recurring patterns, it is a good idea to demonstrate through fully functional programs and publish through gist for later re-use